open-ephys/skillhub/EEA/project.rst

 When deciding on your project, try to break it down into steps.
 The best projects are designed to be successful even if they are not complete.

-If you want to use Bonsai to work more on your EMG acquisition, you can find a helpful introduction `here: <https://neurogears.org/wustl-2019/worksheets/acquisition/>`.